Weed spraying has become quite visible in Carlsbad and Eddy County. Most of us have seen the lawns, flower beds, and parking lots sprayed with blue.

 I would also like to add that there are a lot of these post and pre emergents that come in granular form which are often more practical for the home owner who wants to do it themselves.
 Most folks don't generally have access to the type of commercial sprayers that professional applicators have.
 If you do it yourself, Read and follow the label.
 It's the law.

-If you plan to do it yourself and have application or safety concerns, feel free to give us a call.
-Or if you would like professional weed spraying and control services for your lawn or property, give Horizon a call today at 575-725-9331.
+If you live in Carlsbad, Artesia, or anywhere in Eddy County New Mexico and you plan to do it yourself and have application or safety concerns, feel free to give us a call.
+Or if you would like professional weed spraying service for your lawn or property still within the Carlsbad, NM service area, give Horizon a call today at 575-725-9331.